-- No prepayment penalty
+- No prepayment penalties

-This lender was founded by veterans, for veterans.
+StreetShares is an online lender that offers business installment loans and lines of credit.
+This loan service was originally founded by veterans for veterans.
 You do not have to be a veteran to use this service, but it is an excellent resource for those who are.

 However, if this lender is a good fit for your business, it’s a great deal.
-Their loans are versatile, their rates and fees are hard to beat, and customer service is transparent and friendly.
+The loans are versatile, the rates and fees are hard to beat, and customer service is transparent and friendly.

 Read on for the details!

-|Time in business:||1 year (sometimes 6 months)|
+|Time In Business||1 year (sometimes 6 months)|

-Terms and Fees
+Terms & Fees

 StreetShares also requires a business guarantor, but no other collateral.

 Lines Of Credit